Augmentation varieties and disk potentials I: Regularization

 \subsection{Compactness}

 We will need a version of Gromov compactness for buildings in cobordisms with Lagrangian boundary conditions, adapted to the case of domain-dependent perturbations.
-In order for compactness to hold we must assume that the perturbations satisfy coherence properties.
+We also need to construct domain dependent perturbations which are coherent with respect to the bubblings and breakings, see Remark \ref{rem:induct}.
+We begin with setting up the notion of coherence for multi-valued perturbations and then prove a version of the Gromov compactness statement relevant to our setup.

-\begin{definition}[Multivalued pull-back] Let $\Gamma$ be a combinatorial type of treed disc which has an edge $e$ of infinite length $\ell(e) = \infty$, and thus obtained from gluing two types $\Gamma_1$ and $\Gamma_2$ along edges $e_1,e_2$ respectively.
+\begin{definition}[Multivalued pull-back] Let $\Gamma$ be a combinatorial type of treed disk and $e$ an edge of infinite length $\ell(e) = \infty$.
+Thus, the graph $\Gamma$ is obtained from gluing two types $\Gamma_1$ and $\Gamma_2$ along edges $e_1,e_2$ respectively.
 Let

 be multivalued perturbations for $i \in \{1,2 \}$.
-The multivalued pull-back, $\widetilde{P}_{\Gamma}$, of $\widetilde {P}_{\Gamma_{1}}$ and $\widetilde{P}_{\Gamma_{2}}$ is defined as where $P_{\Gamma,j_1,j_2}$ is defined as the pull-back of ${P}_{\Gamma_1,j_1}$ and ${P} _{\Gamma_2,j_2}$ under the isomorphism
+The multivalued pull-back, ${P}_{\Gamma}$, of ${P}_{\Gamma_{1}}$ and ${P}_{\Gamma_{2}}$ is defined as where $\widetilde P_{\Gamma,j_1,j_2}$ is defined as the pull-back of $\widetilde {P}_{\Gamma_1,j_1}$ and $\widetilde {P} _{\Gamma_2,j_2}$ under the isomorphism

 Here

 are the natural projections. \end{definition}